Active Projects

 Project Manager: Gregory Stribling

-Expected Project Completion: February 2026
+Expected Project Completion: Summer 2026

 Due to the nature of the design and construction process, the information provided, including size, time frame, program description and renderings are subject to change.
 If you have questions or plan to use the information provided, please contact us via email or by calling (919) 660-2519.